yshaikh06/Build-Anything/README.md

 # 6) What's Next?
 This model could be much more improved like any workflow, however, given the access to certain tools, we had to work with was available.
-The model could rely less heavily on an LLM and more on other third party sources using API keys (as noted earlier).
+The model could incorporate the use of more rental search APIs (if available) as well.
 Further, incorporating a better formatted email with an overall nicer organization would be ideal!